Academic Policies

 Declaration of the Major

 Students must visit the office of the department or program to declare a major and have it posted in the Student Information System (Albert).
-Students who have earned 64 or more points must declare a major.
-Those with fewer than 64 points are strongly encouraged to declare a major as early in their academic career as possible.
+Departments have information on their webpages with instructions on how to declare and any criteria that must be met prior to declaration.
+Students who have earned 64 or more credits must declare a major.
+Those with fewer than 64 credits are strongly encouraged to declare a major as early in their academic career as possible.

 Double Majors and Policy on Double Counting of Courses